menu

 Living in St. Helena Island

 St. Helena Island is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of South Carolina.
-With a population of 9,278 people and four constituent neighborhoods, St. Helena Island is the 52nd largest community in South Carolina.
+With a population of 9,278 people and four associated neighborhoods, St. Helena Island is the 52nd largest community in South Carolina.

 St. Helena Island home prices are not only among the most expensive in South Carolina, but St. Helena Island real estate also consistently ranks among the most expensive in America.

-St. Helena Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about St. Helena Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in St. Helena Island is English.
 Other important languages spoken here include Spanish and Italian.